mikethai/just-have-time/README.md

 And those cards are shared by your followers who will talk about their daily story all in the story card by songs.

 ## :memo: Build a RESTful API in Go
-Language: Go
+- Language: Go.
-Framwork: Fiber
+- Framwork: Fiber
-Database: Gloud SQL (Postgres),GCP FireStore
+- Database: Gloud SQL (Postgres),GCP FireStore
-Server: Gloud Run
+- Server: Gloud Run ＆ Cloud Scheduler

 Find the full article to build this API [here](https://documenter.getpostman.com/view/15733862/2s8Z6u6bDA)